 Step 2: Import Smart Goals into Google Ads

-- After you've activated Smart Goals in Analytics, sign in to your Google Ads account, click the Tools tab, and select Conversions.
+- After you've activated Smart Goals in Analytics, sign in to your Google Ads account, click the Tools, then under Measurement, click Conversions.

 Google Ads will begin importing the data from your Analytics account.
 Historical data from before the import won't be included.